 Two of our ex students are now employed in the cafe on a part time basis and several students have gone on to placements in the community.

-Over the next year we hope to have 60 young people completing work placements and qualifications in the centre.
 We have excellent staff running the cafe and supporting young people to gain experience.